qiskit-community/qiskit-experiments/docs/paper/paper.md

 experiments that integrate with pulse-level control [@Alexander2020].
 In addition, `Qiskit Experiments` provides a calibration framework to manage device calibration.
 This framework is usable with any hardware exposed as a Qiskit backend.
-For example, the `Qiskit Experiments` framework has been used to explore measurements without qubit reset [@Tornow2022], characterize positive operator value measures [@Fischer2022], quantum states [@Hamilton2022], and time-evolutions [@Greenaway2022], as well as calibrate gates [@Vazquez2022].
+For example, the `Qiskit Experiments` framework is used to explore measurements without qubit reset [@Tornow2022], benchmarking [@Amico2023], characterize positive operator value measures [@Fischer2022], quantum states [@Hamilton2022], and time-evolutions [@Greenaway2022], as well as calibrate gates [@Vazquez2022].

 ![